petre-renware/sdeven/doc_src/Appendix_F2_TestScen_template.md

 * **`Exc`** = name of person who will execute the scenario (ie, operate the system)
 * **`ExD`** = actual execution date
 * **`Stat`** = status as `PASS` or `FAIL`

+!!! warning “Notes & Remarks"
+    For each *Scenario step* will be indicated:

+    * *operation(s)* that should d be executed in system (for example controls that shoud be actioned, change focus in field, etc)
+    * *data in* as data that shoud be entered (clear & concrete values, not generic)
+    * *expected output* data that is expect to be obtained and system behavior (messages, events like refresh, waiting cursor, etc)